 In the Eighth Doctor Adventures novel Halflife, the Doctor cries because, due to a situation that blurred the line between Freaky Friday and Personality Swap, he experienced firsthand just how scary it is to be one of his companions, following around an incredibly braveWalking Disaster Area.
 He really doesn't cry often at all - it's mentioned at the beginning of the same book that no one ever saw him crying when his daughter died.
 He mourned, all right, but was never seen to shed so much as a single tear.

 Later and in a particularly heartwarming example, "A Good Man Goes To War".
 Rory breaks down a little when he first sees his baby daughter, Melody.
 Crying Roman with a baby...

 The Doctor cries quite a lot at the end of "The Doctor's Wife" as the TARDIS' human form dies and disintegrates and she goes back to being a machine.

-And what about the little show of humany-wumany emotion at the end of the 2011 Christmas Special?
+The little show of humany-wumany emotion at the end of the 2011 Christmas Special.

 And twice in Series 7 Part 2: Once in The Rings of Akhaten in his usual speech-making, and again in The Name of the Doctor.

 Sam Tyler, Life On Mars, almost every single episode of the first series.
 So much that you're left wondering what the hell happened if he doesn't burst into tears at least once per episode.
 In the second series, John Simm put a moratorium on crying until the final episode, at which point it was more effective.